kshaffer/musicianship/sonataRecap.md

 Haydn’s sonatas tend to include far more recomposition in the recapitulation than other *classical* composers.
 Don’t let that throw you.
 The general cadential/harmonic structure of sonata form still holds.

-One trick to look out for in Haydn (and to a lesser extent in Beethoven) is a *change in exposition type*: a two-part exposition becoming a continuous recapitulation, or a two-part exposition with trimodular block becoming a standard two-part exposition.
+One trick to look out for in Haydn (and to a lesser extent in Beethoven, and rarely in Mozart) is a *change in exposition type*: a two-part exposition becoming a continuous recapitulation, or a two-part exposition with two MCs (trimodular block) becoming a standard two-part exposition.

 Hermeneutics
 ------------